The functional architecture of the early vision and neurogeometric models: Models of linear visual neurons

 \subsection{Kuffler isotropic neurons and Marr filters}

-S. Kuffler \cite{H} was the first who detected a response to a stimulus of the retinal ganglion cells in mammals.
-He described the structure of the isotropic (i.e. rotationally invariant) receptive field of an isotropic neuron as two concentric discs $D' \subset D $ of the retina.
-The receptive profile $W$ of an {\it ON-neuron} (respectively, {\it OFF-neuron}) is rotationally invariant and it is \begin{itemize} \item positive (resp. negative) in the inner disc $D'$, \item negative (resp. positive) in the ring $D \setminus D'$ \item with $\int_{D} W(x,y) \vol = 0$. \end{itemize} This explains why the neurons of this kind give no response to the constant input functions.
-D. Marr \cite{Marr} showed that a linear filter with RP given by the Laplacian $\Delta \g_{a,b}$ of a Gauss density $\g_{a,b} \in \cG_0$ gives a realistic model for a Kuffler neuron.
-He explained that a system of such filters produces a regularisation and contourisation of the input function $I$.
+S. W. Kuffler \cite{Ku,H} was the first who detected a response to a stimulus of the retinal ganglion cells in mammals.
+He described the structure of the isotropic (i.e. rotationally invariant) receptive field of an (isotropic) neuron as two concentric discs $D' \subset D $ of the retina and divided the isotropic neurons in two classes: the {\it ON-neurons} and the {\it OFF-neurons}.
+The receptive profile $W(x,y)$ of an ON-neuron (respectively, an OFF-neuron) is \begin{itemize} \item positive (resp. negative) in the inner disc $D'$, \item negative (resp. positive) in the ring $D \setminus D'$ \end{itemize} and it is such that $\int_{D} W(x,y) \vol = 0$.
+This feature explains why the neurons of this kind give no response when the input function $I$ is constant.
+D. Marr \cite{Marr} showed that a linear filter whose RP is the Laplacian $\Delta \g_{a,b}$ of a Gauss density $\g_{a,b} \in \cG_0$ provides a realistic model for a Kuffler neuron.
+He also explained that a system of such filters produces a regularisation and contourisation of the input function $I$.
 In other words, it transforms the retina image into a graphics picture.
 This is the aim of the data processing in retina.
-Another realistic model for a Kuffler neuron is a linear filter with RP given by the difference of two Gauss functions with the same mean value $b$, but two different standard deviations $\s, \s'$.
+We remark that systems of Marr filters (and of their generalisations) are used in computer vision to transform pictures into graphics.
+Another realistic model for a Kuffler neuron is a linear filter with RP given by the difference between two Gauss densities, both with same mean value $b$, but with different standard deviations $\s, \s'$.